adamtorres/inventory-yet-another-rewrite/docs/project_log.md

       * Possibly do the searches after the order is created on a follow-up page.
       * Limit searches to line items which don't already have a set item.
     * Used as a backup for when new Source Items are added so we don't end up with "Beef Brisket", "Brisket", "Sugar", "Granulated Sugar", "White Sugar"
+  * description - general description of the item
+  * Category - This is our category.
+We could have a "cheese" category instead of lumping it into "dairy".
-  * Category - split to a discrete model so we have consistency?
+    * This is a discrete model to help prevent typos
-    * Or would it simple enough to have a set list of strings somewhere and not allow free-form entry?

 Category - simple object to limit choices for category names.